-- If someone has told you to include more information, edit your original post or create a new post in your thread.
-Do not start a new, redundant thread.
+- A new redundant thread on your same question.
+If someone has told you to include more information, edit your original post or create a new post in your thread.
+If you don't like the answer, talk about it.

 - A post in someone else's thread for your own separate problem.
 If you wish to reference the other thread, link to it in your own thread.
 This is especially true for "necro" posts, which is a post which has gone a great deal of time without any posts.

 Modification of your posts

 - Some posts may be locked by moderators if they seem more likely to be removed/modified with ill-intent.
 Don't take this personally.

 - You are (generally) free to modify the title to more explicitly explain your problem better

 - If you need to modify a section of a post, please either make a new post, or append to the bottom of the post your corrected part.
 Please leave the rest of the post alone to not disrupt the flow of dialog.